-Criteria JORC Code explanation Project Description In the transition, mineralisation is mainly modelled based on massive sulphide logging, relative enrichment of Cu and Au (similar to the fresh) and core photo observations, where transition material typically has a dark-grey to black colour (which clearly contrasts with the oxide zone).
+Criteria JORC Code explanation Project Description logging, relative enrichment of Cu and Au (similar to the fresh) and core photo observations, where (in proximity to the oxide contact) transition material typically has a dark-grey to black colour (which clearly contrasts with the oxide zone).
 The boundary with the fresh rock is generally less distinct based on logging observations and appears to be gradational based on sample grade distributions.
 Within the fresh rock, mineralisation is primarily modelled based on massive sulphide logging and relative enrichment of Cu and Au; typically, these features are closely correlated in the fresh.
 Zinc (Zn) and silver (Ag) are also generally coincident with the fresh massive sulphide mineralisation and were used as a secondary modelling criteria.
 Dimensions The extent and variability of the Mineral Resource expressed as length (along strike or otherwise), plan width, and depth below surface to the upper and lower limits of the Mineral Resource.
-Mineralisation modelled for 2020 comprises a mineralised lode which is geologically continuous along strike for ~5 km, with dip extents of up to 380 m and an average thickness normally between 2 m and 15 m.
+Mineralisation modelled for 2021 comprises a mineralised lode which is geologically continuous along strike for ~5 km, with down-plunge extents of up to 900 m and an average thickness normally between 1 m and 15 m.
 Estimation and modelling techniques The nature and appropriateness of the estimation technique(s) applied and key assumptions, including treatment of extreme grade values, domaining, interpolation parameters and maximum distance of extrapolation from data points.
 If a computer assisted estimation method was chosen include a description of computer software and parameters used.
-In summary, for this Mineral Resource Estimate, SRK has completed the following: modelled the mineralised lode and weathering domains in 3D, in conjunction with the G&M geological team; composited the sample data to 2 m intervals; applied high grade caps per estimation domain from log histograms; undertaken geostatistical analyses to determine appropriate interpolation algorithms; created block models with block dimensions of 5 x 50 x 25 m interpolated Cu, Zn, Au and Ag grade into the block model using ordinary kriging (or IDW where variograms where not achieved); assigned average density values by weathering domain; visually and statistically validated the estimated block grades relative to the original sample results The availability of check estimates, previous estimates and/or mine production records and whether the Mineral Resource estimate takes appropriate account of such data.
-SRK is not aware of any previous Mineral Resource estimates reported for Hawiah in compliance with the JORC Code.
-The assumptions made regarding recovery of by-products.
-No by-products have been estimated as part of this MRE.
-Estimation of deleterious elements or other non-grade variables of economic significance (e.g. sulphur for acid mine drainage characterisation).
-No deleterious elements have been estimated as part of this MRE.
+In summary, for this Mineral Resource Estimate, SRK has completed the following: modelled the mineralised lode and weathering domains in 3D, in conjunction with the G&amp;M geological team; composited the sample data to 2m intervals; applied high grade caps per estimation domain from log histograms; undertaken geostatistical analyses to determine appropriate interpolation algorithms; created block models with block dimensions of 2 x 25 x 25 m interpolated Cu, Zn, Au and Ag grade into the block model using ordinary kriging (or IDW where variograms where not achieved); assigned average or lithology-weighted average density by modelled weathering domain; visually and statistically validated the estimated block grades relative to the original sample results The availability of check estimates, previous estimates and/or mine production records and whether the Mineral Resource estimate takes appropriate account of such data.
+In comparison to the previous 2020 SRK MRE, which was reported in only the Inferred Mineral Resource category, targeted infill drilling at the Project has resulted in the reporting a portion of the 2021 Mineral Resource in the Indicated